pit-ray/Anime-Semantic-Segmentation-GAN/README.md

 # Result
 <img src="https://cdn-ak.f.st-hatena.com/images/fotolife/p/pit-ray/20200124/20200124213414.jpg"></img><br>
-This result is obtained by training by Pretrained-ResNet101-DeepLab-v3.
+This result is obtained by training by Pretrained-ResNet101-DeepLab-v3 and it is output of unannotated anime illust.

 Additionaly, parameters of the upper rusult is almost same as default value of options.py.